TextpressoDevelopers/textpresso_classifiers/docs/programs.rst

 ===================================

-In addition to the Python library, TCM includes a set of executable programs to train, test and apply Textpresso document classifiers directly from the command line:
+In addition to the Python library, TCM includes a set of executable programs to train, test and apply Textpresso document classifiers directly from the command line.
+For a more detailed documentation of these programs, and to see some example use cases, go to the github [wiki of the project](https://github.com/valearna/tpclassifer/wiki).

 tp_doc_classifier.py
 ####################